neelkarma/cursed-ui/README.md

 ## How to Run

-This is a NextJS project, so use `next dev` to run the development server and `next export` to export to static html.
+This is a NextJS project, so use `yarn dev` to run the development server and `yarn build` to export to static html.
 No server-side rendering is used here, so you don't have to worry about that.